homebase-id/odin-js/docs/api/v2-structure.md

 `/api/owner/v1/drive/query/specialized/cuid/header`\
 => [GET] `/api/apps/v2/drive/files/header` (request object with option for uniqueId)

 > TM: given that gtid is now on every file, we should also consider an option for gtid when getting header/thumb/payload. not sure if that just goes next to the uniqueId and we only allow one at a time or if there's some other smoother way you can do it. (i.e. there is a UID field with a uidType {gtid | clientUid}.

 `/api/apps/v1/drive/files/thumb`\
 `/api/owner/v1/drive/query/specialized/cuid/thumb`\
-=> [GET] `/api/apps/v2/drive/files/thumb` (request object with option for uniqueId)
+=> [GET] `/api/apps/v2/drive/files/thumb` (request object with option for uniqueId/globalTransitId)

 `/api/apps/v1/drive/files/payload`\
 `/api/owner/v1/drive/query/specialized/cuid/payload`\
-=> [GET] `/api/apps/v2/drive/files/payload` (request object with option for uniqueId)
+=> [GET] `/api/apps/v2/drive/files/payload` (request object with option for uniqueId/globalTransitId)

 `/api/apps/v1/drive/files/uploadpayload`\
 => [POST] `/api/apps/v2/drive/files/payload`